girolamodaschio/blog/content/blog/05_february/index.md

 The best way to understand open source software is by forking it, testing it locally, and then checking for the issue it's facing.
 February is an Open-Source dedicated month.
 What do I use and where I'll start contributing?
-Stop thinking to my github as a showcase, start thinking of it as a tool.
+Stop thinking to my github as a showcase, start thinking it as a tool.
 Fork, fork, fork.

-3. I don't think of a standard software engineer.
+3. I don't think as a standard software engineer.
 I've understood that most of the time, a Software engineer will face a problem by:
 Define a plan,
 Execute a plan.